Blogging about mental health...

 The anonymity of blogging can also be helpful for some people in a different way.
 It allows them to express themselves more freely without being judged or even concerned about family and friends knowing their thoughts.

-That is the case of my wife.
-I freely open myself to our readers, but at the same time I keep “M’s” privacy.
+That is the case with my wife.
+I freely open myself to our readers, but at the same time, I keep “M’s” privacy.
 I will never break that rule until she asks me to reveal her identity.